snowplow/dbt-snowplow-normalize/README.md

 # Copyright and license

-The snowplow-event-splitting package is Copyright 2022 Snowplow Analytics Ltd.
+The snowplow-normalize package is Copyright 2022 Snowplow Analytics Ltd.

 Licensed under the [Apache License, Version 2.0][license] (the "License");
 you may not use this software except in compliance with the License.